ricardorachaus/metaltransition/README.md

-# Bringing Metal To Your View (Trazendo Metal Para Sua View)
+# Custom Navigation Transition with Metal

+This repository contains the code for the article Custom Navigation Transition with Metal.

-Project and keynote for the presentation Bringing Metal To Your View given in CocoaHeads SP 56th edition.
+Also, there is the keynote for the presentation **Bringing Metal To Your View** given in **CocoaHeads SP 56th edition**.